teymurgahramanov/AppRoll/README.md

 Control ***how*** (App version, Java runtime version, Properties and etc.) and ***where*** (Target servers, Environments and Sites) Application will run.
 Everything stored in GitLab and managed through Pipelines and Ansible.
 ### 3. Application instance control
 Control instance ***status*** (start,stop,restart) and perform ***healthchecks*** (systemd service or application endpoint).
 Here used [AppHook](https://github.com/teymurgahramanov/AppHook).

+* Recommended to use in conjuction with [AppHook](https://github.com/teymurgahramanov/AppHook)
+* healtcheck.py used in GitLab Pipeline in 'check' stage to perform HTTP healtcheck
+* Developed and tested with:
+    - Ansible 2.9
+    - Python 3.6
+* If any questions, contact with me https://t.me/teymurgahramanov or subscribe to my blog https://t.me/ITBlogbyTeymur